Louisville Kentucky Temple

 The Louisville Kentucky Temple is the 76th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-It is physically located in Pewee Valley, Kentucky with a mailing address of Crestwood, Kentucky.
+It is located in Pewee Valley, Kentucky with a mailing address of Crestwood, Kentucky.
 The adjacent communities are suburbs of Louisville.
+The intent to build the temple was announced on March 17, 1999, by the First Presidency in a letter to local church leaders.
+The temple is the church's first in Kentucky.

+The temple has a single attached spire with a statue of the angel Moroni.
+This temple was designed by Mike Karpinski of the firm Firestone Jaros Mullin, using a traditional architectural style.
+A groundbreaking ceremony, to signify the beginning of construction, was held on May 29, 1999, conducted by John K. Carmack, a church general authority.

 History

 The Louisville Kentucky Temple was announced on March 27, 1999.
-Thomas S. Monson, of the church's First Presidency, dedicated the Louisville Kentucky Temple on March 19, 2000.
-The dedication was held after a weeklong public open house.
+A groundbreaking ceremony on May 29, 1999, marked the beginning of construction, with John K. Carmack presiding and local church members and community leaders in attendance.
+After construction was completed, a weeklong public open house was held March 4–11, 2000.
+Thomas S. Monson, of the church's First Presidency, dedicated the temple on March 19, 2000.